-6.50.1 Applicability to Language
+6.53.1 Applicability to Language

+The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.53 applies to Fortran as described below.

-types of actual arguments and corresponding dummy arguments are required to agree, but few processors check this unless the procedure has an explicit interface.
+The types of actual arguments and corresponding dummy arguments are required to agree, but few processors check this unless the procedure has an explicit interface.

 The intrinsic function transfer provides the facility to transform an object of one type to an object of another type that has the same physical representation.